 How to Apply

-Proposed projects may be submitted in writing to the clerks of Peace, Earthcare and Social Witness for consideration by the committee as a whole.
+Proposed projects may be submitted in writing to the clerk(s) of the Peace, Earthcare and Social Witness Committee for consideration by the committee as a whole.
+Please see contacts below.
 Your submission does not need to take the form of a formal proposal, but it should include the following elements: